oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 This lab assumes you have:
 * An Oracle Machine Learning account
-* Access to Oracle Machine Learning
+* Access to Oracle Machine Learning User Interface

 ## Task 1: Visualiza Data in a Table